 - 1. Current and future anticipated Black Start Capability in GB, in line with the Black Start Strategy. - 2.
 The impact of the potential new provider on zonal liquidity and competition, and national service provision. - 3.
-The impact of the potential new provider on diversification of technology/fuel type. - The impact of the potential new provider on current and future service costs. - 5.
-The impact of the potential new provider on the Restoration Time. - Costs of the feasibility study and evidence from the provider that this has been procured economically, including assessing costs against previous feasibility studies and demonstrable evidence of negotiations with OEM's.
+The impact of the potential new provider on diversification of technology/fuel type. - 4.
+The impact of the potential new provider on current and future service costs. - 5.
+The impact of the potential new provider on the Restoration Time.